The President as Entrepreneur

 Dr. Mary Landon Darden and Team

-Tuition and Donors are no longer enough to fund higher education.
+Tuition and donors are no longer sufficient to fund higher education.
 Explore the possibilities of what potential revenue streams may be created and/or deepened at your institution.
 Learn from what others are doing and brainstorm your own options.

 Hon.
 Chet Edwards

-How to Work Best with Legislators, and Access to Available Public Funding
+How to Work Best with Legislators and Access Available Public Funding

 Reaching and influencing local, state and national government leaders is a crucial part of insuring the best possible future for higher education and prospective students.
-The best way to learn how to reach out, connect, and influence these leaders is from someone who served in those legislative positions and knows what works and what does not.
+The best way to learn how to reach out, connect, and influence these leaders is from someone who served in those legislative positions.
+Join the Honorable Chet Edwards as he helps you navigate what works and what does not.